Historical Organisation Assistance Grant Program Guidelines

 This information is available in other languages by contacting the Translating and Interpreter Services on 13 14 50 and asking to be connected to Council on 07 3403 8888.
 All enquiry services are free.

-Successful applicants must abide by Council’s terms and conditions as part of the funding agreement.
+Successful applicants must abide by Council’s Conditions of Grant.

 Only Council has authority to approve funding.
 Approval of funding does not imply that Council has given any other consent.